 The aim is to visualise potential biological targets and develop a personalised treatment plan for the patient.
 The advent of the development of radiopharmaceuticals and diagnostic procedures will drive these theranostic agents to be utilised in various nuclear medicine departments.
 This article aims to provide an overview of theranostics highlighting radioiodine therapy in patients with thyroid cancer and then progresses through multiple approaches for the treatment of advanced cancer by applying targeted therapies.

-Theranostics is an emerging field in the medical sciences with the aim to target disease states by applying a specific targeted therapy based on precise diagnostic tests.
+Theranostics is an emerging field of nuclear medicine with the aim to target disease states by applying a specific targeted therapy based on precise diagnostic tests.
 This strategy is focused on the patient to produce a favourable outcome from medical imaging by treating the disease state.
 This approach moves away from a conventional medicine platform to a personalised and precision methodology.
 The theranostics model involves bridging nanoscience with diagnostic and therapeutic applications to generate a single agent to facilitate diagnosis, drug delivery and treatment response monitoring.

 The premise behind theranostics is to take advantage of specific biological pathways in the human body to enable the acquisition of diagnostic images.
 The transformation of these digital images will increase the probability that the targeted therapeutic dose of radiation will reach the disease state and limit the damage to the surrounding healthy tissues.
 This approach of using a specific diagnostic test identifies a particular molecular target on tumour cells to allow a therapeutic agent to bind to the receptor sites and specifically target the regions in the tumour volume.

-The theranostics ‘nuclear medicine’ has started to revolutionise medicine in the way we diagnose and develop treatment plans for patients especially in the field of oncology.
+The theranostics nuclear medicine imaging has started to revolutionise medicine in the way we diagnose and develop treatment plans for patients especially in the field of oncology.
 This is in contrast to the more orthodox treatment approach based on the “one-medicine-fits-all” concept.
 The economic benefits are vast because essentially the patient will receive the correct treatment plan which would include the right amount of dose to produce a favourable pharmacotherapy outcome in the form of theranostics.

 During the past decade, a similar model has been developed for neuroendocrine tumours which use the radionuclide gallium-68.
 This positron emission tomography (PET) radiotracer is chelated to DOTA-octreotate and is utilised in tumour diagnosis and has a much higher sensitivity compared to Indium-111 octreotide imaging.
 The disease state in patients can be assessed by targeting the somatostatin receptor volume by using the gallium-68 DOTA-TATE and image with a hybrid scanner such as PET-CT (Positron Emission Tomography-Computer Tomography).